CoraWagner/Filter/index.md

 The formula will return a table that has filtered out all data entries that contain less than 10 grams of sugar **AND** have less than 110 calories per serving.

 ## Referenced Work
+Reduced cereal data set through [GitHub](https://github.com/CoraWagner/Filter/blob/68e98fe8761e2745150774e25eca10c4593a7398/cereal.csv).

-You can find the full cereal data set on [Kaggle](https://www.kaggle.com/crawford/80-cereals/version/2)
+Full cereal data set on [Kaggle](https://www.kaggle.com/crawford/80-cereals/version/2)

-You can find more informaion about the filter tool at [Microsoft Support](https://support.microsoft.com/en-us/office/filter-function-f4f7cb66-82eb-4767-8f7c-4877ad80c759)
+More informaion about the filter tool at [Microsoft Support](https://support.microsoft.com/en-us/office/filter-function-f4f7cb66-82eb-4767-8f7c-4877ad80c759)